 - CTM203 Project Management and Research Co-ordination

-- CTM204 Regulatory affairs, Good Clinical Practice and Ethics
+- CTM204 Regulatory Affairs, Good Clinical Practice and Ethics

-- CTM208 Further Statistics for Clinical Trials
+- CTM208 Further Statistical Methods in Clinical Trials

 - CTM209 Cluster Randomised Trials (recommended)